 There's been discussion on the wiki about whether to refer to the transgender characters by their biological sex (Nitori is "he" & Takatsuki is "she") or by their correct mental genders (Nitori is "she" & Takatsuki is "he").
 As noted in the main page, the general consensus, for the sake of simplicity, is to simply match what's used in-story (Shuuichi "he" / Yoshino "she").

 But as readers we do see what's going on inside the characters' heads, and they don't think of themselves as other than their assigned gender but rather as wanting to be other than their assigned gender.
-You can argue that this is a limitation based on their social upbringing in a cissexist society (and it definitely is), but if the use of pronouns is to reflect the way the characters consider themselves, then respecting their still-nascent understandings of their gender identity should also be important.
+You can argue that this is a limitation based on their social upbringing (and it definitely is), but if the use of pronouns is to reflect the way the characters consider themselves, then respecting their still-nascent understandings of their gender identity should also be important.
 If they are still using their assigned gender pronouns in their own thoughts, then switching the pronouns to fit the Western understanding of how gender works can become an ethnocentric imposition.
 Regardless — it's a tricky question, and very emotional for people who've been in Nitori and Takatsuki's situation.

 Either way, there's little argument with Yuki.
 Yuki is more straightforward in that she lives as a woman, is implied to have had surgery, and everyone in-story refers to her as "she".